guoyww/AnimateDiff/README.md

 To generate animations with a new DreamBooth/LoRA model, you may create a new config `.yaml` file in the following format:
 ```
 NewModel:
-  path: "[path to your DreamBooth/LoRA model .safetensors file]"
+  inference_config: "[path to motion module config file]"
-  base: "[path to LoRA base model .safetensors file, leave it empty string if not needed]"

   motion_module:
     - "models/Motion_Module/mm_sd_v14.ckpt"
     - "models/Motion_Module/mm_sd_v15.ckpt"

+    motion_module_lora_configs:
+    - path:  "[path to MotionLoRA model]"
+      alpha: 1.0
+    - ...

+  dreambooth_path: "[path to your DreamBooth model .safetensors file]"
+  lora_model_path: "[path to your LoRA model .safetensors file, leave it empty string if not needed]"

   steps:          25
   guidance_scale: 7.5